How to regulate anger: A guide to managing your emotions

 Regulating your anger through meditation

-Learning to meditate will help develop mindfulness, which is the skill of being present at the moment and aware of your thoughts and feelings without judgment.
-In addition, by practicing meditation regularly, you will learn how to observe your thoughts and emotions without becoming overwhelmed by them.
+Learning to meditate will help develop mindfulness, which is the skill of being present in the moment and aware of your thoughts and feelings without judgment.
+In addition, by practising meditation regularly, you will learn how to observe your thoughts and emotions without becoming overwhelmed by them.

 Regulating your anger through focused breathing